rparrett/taipo/README.md

     - [X] Enemy Path
     - [ ] Tower Stats
     - [ ] Enemy Waves
+- [ ] Add new towers
+  - [ ] Good Pupper Memorial Tower
+  - [ ] Boss Coffee Vending Machine Tower
-- [ ] Improve word parsing so hiragana/katakana are automatically converted to ascii (but can still be overridden with parenthesis)
+- [ ] Improve word parsing so that parenthesized "rendered text" is optional for ascii, hiragana and katakana
 - [ ] Add a "partially typed" state to rendered glyphs?
+- [ ] If you "overtype" a word, it should be highlighted differently
-- [ ] When sound becomes possible in Bevy/web, things should make sounds
+- [ ] Workaround lack of sound in bevy on the web.
+Add sound for
   - [ ] Mis-typed character
   - [ ] Mis-entered action
   - [ ] Correctly entered action